 The former Queensland Ecotourism Plan, the Tourism In Protected Areas branded consultation process (TIPA), and the industry association Ecotourism Australia are all part of this strategy, which is an explicit goal of all three.

-I am advised by tourism industry colleagues, however, that none of the recent consultative forums proposed long-term fixed-site facilities such as those contemplated under the Bill.
+However the recent consultative forums did not propose long-term fixed-site facilities such as those contemplated under the Bill.
 Their interests were in permits and fee structures for mobile tours.
 In any event, the approval of permanent private facilities inside national parks would not achieve the Bill's stated intention of boosting tourism in Queensland, for several reasons.
+Less than 1% of the 20,000 National Parks worldwide have any significant tourism infrastructure (Park Watch September 2012, produced by Victorian NPA); many of the larger US Parks are removing heavy tourism infrastructure because it directly reduces and detracts from the experience of being in a natural place.30 year ecotourism leases confuse public access to public land with the exclusive use associated with private ecotourism facilities - indeed, this move would appear to directly contradict the State Government's policy of making National Parks more accessible to the public.